karol-dubas/MultithreadingCSharp/README.md

     }
 }
 ```
-- `async` & `await` is easier to read, has less code and is less error prone
+- `async` & `await` is easier to read, has less code and is less error-prone

 # 3.4 - Nested asynchronous operations